WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 5th|*infernal calling ^XGE^*, *planar binding*

 #### Soul Conduit
 Your studies into demonology at 2nd level allow you to form a stronger bond between you and your demonic minions.
 You can communicate telepathically with your minion as long as you are on the same plane of existence.

-If your minion has died in the last hour, you can expend a soul shard as an action to call it back to life provided that you are within 5 feet of the spot where it died.
-It returns to your side after 1 minute has passed.

 Additionally, as an action, you can see through its eyes and hear what it hears until the start of your next turn, gaining the benefits of any special senses that the demon has.
 During this time, you are deaf and blind with regard to your own senses.